irinamunteanu/Exploratory-Data-Analysis/README.md

 3. A final section called “Reflection”

 This should contain a few sentences about your struggles, successes, and ideas for future exploration on the data set (see the Project Rubric for more information).

+## Project Submission

+* The RMD file containing the analysis (final plots and summary, and reflection)
+* the HTML file knitted from the RMD file using the knitr package